waggle-sensor/blade-image/README.md

 The process to modify this list is the following:

-1. Login to a system running the current version of the Sage Ubuntu OS (created by this build).
+1. Login to a system running the current version of the Waggle Ubuntu OS (created by this build).
 2. Using `apt` install the desired package(s) (i.e. `apt-get install curl --dry-run --no-upgrade --no-install-recommends`).
 3. Identify the list of Debian packages that would be installed via the `Inst`